dianavile/Projects/README.md

 - 7.3 IF CARDS MATCH, DO THIS:
 - lock cards in open position= add to `matchedArray(“)`
 - .empty temporary array = card cannot be clicked anymore.
+- add delay for animation to finish

+if firstX && secondX MATCH:
+`if firstX === secondX
+run MATCH`

 7.4 ELSE (IF NO MATCH), DO THIS:
-- remove the cards from the list and hide the card's symbol (put this functionality in another function that you call from this one)
+- if not: remove the cards from the list `remove class .open(“)`

-if not: remove class .open(“)8.empty temporary array
+- hide the card's symbol `.empty temporary array`

 cardguess 1 = 2 cards
 cardguess 2=  4 cards